hpe-dev-incubator/hpe-dev-portal/content/blog/oauth2-for-hpe-greenlake-data-services-cloud-console.md

 3. According to OAuth 2.0 [https://tools.ietf.org/html/rfc6749#section-4.4](https://datatracker.ietf.org/doc/html/rfc6749#section-4.4), Client Credential grant type allows the client Application to authenticate by itself independent of user (no user intervention) which makes this grant type appropriate for machine-to-machine (M2M) application that can safely protect the registered client credentials (Confidential Clients) such as scripts, daemon, or services contained in a host.
 Please refer to this [](https://tools.ietf.org/html/rfc6749#section-2.1)<https://tools.ietf.org/html/rfc6749#section-2.1> for more information.
 4. Each client application uses different set of client ID and client secret to ensure secrecy and independency of each applications.

-### Hmmm, How do I Implement HPE DSCC API in My Client Application?
+### So, how do I implement HPE DSCC API in my client application?

 After an user obtains the Client ID and Client Password as shown in below picture.
 The flow to get the Client ID and Client Secret from this menu is detailed in my blog titled **Using API Gateway to Data Services Cloud Console.**